This easy-peasy, no-bake date square recipe is simply put, delicious!

 What's to love about this recipe

 - 20 minutes to make using a few simple ingredients.
-This is an easy recipe and quicker to make than the classic recipe for date crumbles.
+This is an easy date slice recipe and quicker to make than the classic recipe for date oatmeal bars.

 - Dangerously moreish!
 To be enjoyed with a cup of coffee.